darwinvtomy/drm_wv_fp_player/README.md

 * Widevine is currently supported
 * HDCP Compilence is seems to be working
-* HLS has some bugs.
-Will be solved soon
-* Playready HSS is been solved a new patch will be committed after the testing
+* Playready is not functional in android
 * Fairplay I need a MAC book and Apple Account
 * DASH is supported with adaptive streaming
 * MULTI-DRM Sample will be added once Fairplay is Fixed
 * All Functionality of Exoplayer will be replicated.
-* Contents like CENC MULTI-DRM contents to support multiple platforms will be added later

 ### Example